-The Warwick University Coronavirus Rent Strike Facebook group quickly mobilised students, and currently has over 800 members.
+The Warwick University Coronavirus Rent Strike Facebook group quickly mobilised students, and currently has over 800 members

 The University of Warwick does not condone the strike: “Our principal and immediate focus is on student hardship, ensuring that students with real financial support needs can access the support they need through the University’s Students Hardship scheme, rather than taking any other action that could lead to costly, and lengthy, legal disputes.”
-One student tells us she is not surprised: “Once again, Warwick fails to back the interests of its students, who are being exploited.”

-The University of Warwick does not condone the strike.
+The University of Warwick does not condone the strike

 A document released by the Students’ Union was more sympathetic, advising tenants to negotiate an early surrender with their landlords.
 However, it emphasised how “if you and your landlord are unable to reach a mutual agreement, you are still liable for the rent.”